PyFilesystem3/pyfilesystem3/docs/source/extension.rst

   __all__ = ['S3FSOpener']

-  from fs.opener import Opener
+  from fs3.opener import Opener
-  from fs.opener.errors import OpenerError
+  from fs3.opener.errors import OpenerError

   from ._s3fs import S3FS